roboscienceorg/book/source/Introduction/whatisrobot.rst

 .. figure:: IntroductionFigures/Repliee_Q2.jpg
    :scale:  50%

    Repliee Q2 - developed by Osaka University and manufactured by Kokoro Company Ltd. [Repliee_Q2]_

 ..
 This image is public domain
 .. figure:: IntroductionFigures/ATHLETE.jpg
    :scale:  50%

    The NASA ATHLETE rover as it climbs to the top of a hill.
+[Wikipedia]_

 This latter definition includes washing machines, bread makers, and other devices not generally seen as a robot.
 However, as we will argue,